Dasharo/preseeds/README.md

 #### Exemplary usages

-Does everything and saves the image as `ubuntu-auto.iso` in the script execution
+Does everything and saves the image as `ubuntu-auto-22.04.4.iso` in the script execution directory:
-directory:

 ```bash
 ./ubuntu/create_image.sh